Keepit DamPride of the Namoi Valley

 During the construction period, hundreds of workers lived on-site in single and married quarters.
 Some of the huts from Keepit were later transported to Central West NSW for the construction of Burrendong Dam near Wellington.

-To meet modern dam safety standards, in 2011 two additional spillways and three saddle dams were built to divert floodwaters around the dam in a rare and extreme flood so as to protect the dam and ensure it remains safe in an extreme flood.
+To meet modern dam safety standards, in 2011 two additional spillways and three saddle dams were built to allow the dam to safely pass a rare and extreme flood.
 Work is currently underway on stage two of the upgrade which involves raising and strengthening the main dam wall.

 |Thickness of base||m|